Higher than Average Bill?

 Your electric bill can fluctuate for a variety of reasons.
 Before you contact United Power about your high bill, look into these possible reasons that may explain why your bill was higher than average:

-United Power’s billing cycles do not exactly correspond with the calendar months, so cycle lengths can vary.
+United Power’s billing cycles do not exactly align with the calendar months, so cycle lengths can vary.
 Sometimes holidays and meter reading schedules can shorten or extend a billing cycle.
-Look carefully at your bill to determine if the number of days you were billed was higher this month.
+Look carefully at your bill to determine if the number of billed days was higher this month.

 When extreme weather conditions exist outside, the temperature inside is adjusted.
 During the hottest months of the summer and the coldest months of the winter, our members often increase their energy use.
-Even if you did not adjust the temperature on your thermostat, colder or warmer than average weather probably had your system working overtime to maintain a comfortable temperature inside.
+Even if you did not adjust the temperature on your thermostat, colder or warmer weather probably caused your system to work overtime to maintain a comfortable indoor temperature.

 Check out our Energy Saving Tips for more information on heating and cooling efficiently.